ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

    - The room settings are `Game mode: "osu!mania
 "`, `Team mode: "Team Vs"` and `Score mode: "ScoreV2"`.
 The room name must follow the pattern of `THMC3 ({Stage}):
  ({Red Team}) VS ({Blue Team})`.
-2. If less than 2 players are present at match time, the match can be postponed for up to **10 minutes**.
-If still, a *win by default* will be declared for the side with the most members present.
+2. If less than 2 players from a team are present at match time, the match can be postponed for up to **10 minutes**.
+If there are still less than 2 players from a team, a *win by default* will be declared for the side with the most members present.
-   - If both teams don’t have enough players to present and still have available staff and are not influenced by other match processes, they can reschedule the match.
+   - If both teams don’t have enough players to present and still have available staff and are not influenced by other match processes, the match can be rescheduled.
-   - If still, high seed teams will *win by default*.
+   - If a match cannot be rescheduled, the higher seeded team will *win by default*.
 3. Each captain must use `!roll` once in the match's chatroom.
    - The winner of the `!roll` decides which team **picks** and **protects** first.
    - The loser of the `!roll` decides which team **bans** first.